 – Bottles must not be leaking

 – Foil capsule must be original and intact.
 Without severe corrosion, or any evidence of tampering.

 – Some sediment is natural in old bold reds, but all Champagne, Sauternes and white wines must be completely free of floating sediment.

 – Red wines must retain their color and must be clean and clear of all floating sediment when allowed to rest.

 3. Typically, the types of wines we purchase are: French wines, Italian reds, Napa & Sonoma wines, Port, rare whites and Australian Syrah.

-Here are a list of brands we are always purchasing:
+Here is a list of producers we are always interested in purchasing:

 Chateau Lafite Rothschild, Chateau Latour, Chateau Mouton Rothschild, Chateau Margaux, Chateau Haut Brion, Chateau Petrus, Chateau Le Pin, Chateau Lafleur, Chateau Ausone, Chateau Angelus, Chateau Palmer, Chateau La Mission Haut Brion, Chateau Leoville Las Cases, Chateau Cheval Blanc, Cos d’Estournel, Chateau Latour a Pomerol, Chateau L’Evangile, Lafleur Petrus

 Domaine de la Romanee Conti (DRC), La Tache, Henri Jayer, Domaine Leroy, Armand Rousseau, (Any of the major vineyards by any producer.
 Examples: Chambertain, Richebourg, Echezeaux, Clos St. Jacques, Clos de la Roche & such)